Strengthening

 Details of the protection needs analysis

-The minimum standard therefore takes into account the variety of AI application scenarios - from energy distribution optimisation and product recommendation systems to medical diagnostic tools.
+The minimum standard therefore considers the variety of AI application scenarios - from energy distribution optimization and product recommendation systems to medical diagnostic tools.
 The relevance of the individual values varies depending on the use case.

-For example, the value ‘non-discrimination’ plays a subordinate role in an AI for optimising power distribution, as the decisions are based on technical parameters.
-In this case, the value of ‘transparency’ takes centre stage: the AI's decisions must be comprehensible and understandable so that operators and regulatory authorities can check why certain energy distributions were made.
+For example, the value ‘non-discrimination’ plays a subordinate role in an AI for optimizing power distribution, as the decisions are based on technical parameters.
+In this case, the value of ‘transparency’ takes center stage: the AI's decisions must be comprehensible and understandable so that operators and regulatory authorities can check why certain energy distributions were made.

 2. How does the standard become auditable?